News & Media / Podcast / Back from Tanzania

 Ruthie Wagner

-I served with Lutheran Bible translators in Sierra Leone for about six years as translation advisor to the Temna Old Testament.
+I served with Lutheran Bible Translators in Sierra Leone for about six years as a translation advisor to the Themne Old Testament Project.

 03:47

-Project, and I’m the training coordinator now.
-But prior to that, I served for ten years with Lutheran Bible translators in Botswana as project coordinator and exegete for the Ye Bible translation project.
+And I’m the training coordinator now.
+But prior to that, I served for ten years with Lutheran Bible Translators in Botswana as project coordinator and exegete for the Wayeyi Bible translation project.

 04:01